Scientology status by country: Scientology as a commercial enterprise

 France and Belgium have not recognized Scientology as a religion, and Stephen A. Kent, writing in 2001, noted that recognition had not been obtained in Ireland, Luxembourg, Israel or Mexico either.
 Although the Belgian State Prosecution Service recommended that various individuals and organizations associated with Scientology should be prosecuted, the Belgian courts finally decided in March 2016 that Scientology is not a criminal organization.

 In Greece, Scientology is not recognized as a religion by the Greek government, and multiple applications for religious status have been denied, notably in 2000 and 2003.

 In the Netherlands, Scientology was granted tax exempt status in October 2013.
 The status was revoked in October 2015.
 The court ruled that because auditing fees and course costs were more expensive than most commercial education institutions, Scientology appeared to be aimed at making a profit.

 The Church of Scientology maintains strict control over the use of its symbols, icons, and names.
 It claims copyright and trademark over its "Scientology cross", and its lawyers have threatened lawsuits against individuals and organizations who have published the image in books and on Web sites.
 The Church of Scientology seeks to make it very difficult for individual groups to attempt to publicly practice Scientology on their own, independent of the official Church of Scientology.
 Scientology has filed suit against a number of individuals who have attempted to set up their own auditing practices, using copyright and trademark law to shut these groups down.

 The Church of Scientology and its many related organizations have amassed considerable real estate holdings worldwide, likely in the hundreds of millions of dollars.
 Scientology encourages existing members to "sell" Scientology to others by paying a commission to those who recruit new members.
 Scientology franchises, or missions, must pay the Church of Scientology roughly 10% of their gross income.
 On that basis, it is likened to a pyramid selling scheme.
 While introductory courses do not cost much, courses at the higher levels may cost several thousand dollars each.

-In November 2009, Australian Senator Nick Xenophon used a speech in Federal Parliament to allege that the Church of Scientology is a criminal organization.
+In November 2009, the Australian Senator Nick Xenophon used a speech in the Federal Parliament to allege that the Church of Scientology has engaged in criminal activity.
 Based on letters from former followers, he said that there were "allegations of forced imprisonment, coerced abortions, and embezzlement of church funds, of physical violence and intimidation, blackmail and the widespread and deliberate abuse of information obtained by the organization".